Fall, Spring, Academic Year, Calendar Year

 Newcastle boasts wonderful beaches, a low cost of living, a very favorable climate, and a casual lifestyle.
 Newcastle is also just a few hours from the cosmopolitan excitement of Sydney.
 Frequent train, bus, and taxi connections make it easy for visitors to make the 2-3 hour trip between the two cities.

-Students may apply for a variety of housing options on campus or may live off campus.
-On campus housing placement is guaranteed and recommended.
+Students may apply for a variety of housing options on campus.
+On-campus housing placement is guaranteed.

 For on-campus housing, room and board fees are paid directly to the University of Newcastle after arrival in Australia.
 Board plans and costs vary.
 Please refer to Newcastle's accommodation page as well as theHousing Brochureto learn about different housing options and to see photos, floor plans, and rates.